oroinc/documentation/install_upgrade/reinstall_and_troubleshooting/mysql-optimization.rst

    collation-server = utf8mb4_unicode_ci

 MySQL also can load default options from another file (not */etc/my.cnf*).
 In such cases, you have to put the configuration settings in this file.
-To find out which configuration files uses your MySQL server, run the following command:
+To find out which configuration files your MySQL server uses, run the following command:

 .. code:: bash